lordfrancis/lordfrancis/README.md

 - 👯 I’m looking to collaborate on projects related to **web development** and **education technology**.
 - 🤔 I’m looking for help with integrating **AI-driven tools** into educational platforms.
 - 💬 Ask me about **PHP-Laravel**, **web development**, and **educational technology**.
-- 📫 How to reach me: [Your Email or Social Media Links]
+- 📫 How to reach me: https://www.linkedin.com/in/lord-francis-navarro-9b450b198/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love finding ways to simplify complex problems through code!